rackomar/rack/README.md

 # IRCCloud Keep Alive Utility

-A simple Heroku application to keep your IRCCloud connection always active!
+A simple Heroku application to keep your IRCCloud connection active!

 This script is based on the version made by [osm](https://github.com/osm/icka/).
 Unlike that version, this fork can be completely deployed to and configured for Heroku from the browser.
 Heroku config vars are used to store your IRCCloud credentials.